 You might be under the impression that it doesn’t matter when you start saving as long as you save eventually.
 Let us look at an example:

 Bill starts saving at 25 and saves $5,000 a year for 10 years.
 At age 35 he stops saving.
 Instead, he’s going to take a lavish vacation every year until he retires at age 65.
 Throughout that time he never touches his savings.

 Bob starts saving at 35, and saves $5,000 a year for 30 years.

 Bill only saved $50,000, compared to Bob’s $150,000.
 Assuming they both generated a 7% return, who would be further ahead?

 When Bill retires he will have roughly $526,000, whereas, Bob will only have about $472,000.

 Now if Bill had continued to save that $5,000/year until to age 65, he would have just under $1 million.
-Those extra 10 years at the beginning, and only an extra $50,000 contributed, would give Bill well over $500,000 more at retirement than what Bob saved.
+Those extra 10 years in the beginning and only an extra $50,000 contributed would give Bill well over $500,000 more at retirement compared to Bob.